-We have incurred an accumulated deficit of \$200.2 million through March 31, 2017, and we expect to incur substantial additional losses in the future as we operate our business and continue or expand our R&D activities and other operations upon completion of the merger with Achieve Life Sciences.
-We have not generated any revenue from product sales to date, and we may not generate product sales revenue in the near future, if ever.
+We have incurred an accumulated deficit of \$203.2 million through June 30, 2017, and we expect to incur substantial additional losses in the future as we operate our business and continue or expand our R&D activities and other operations upon completion of the

 Our operations to date have been primarily funded through the sale of our equity securities and payments received from Teva.
-As ofMarch 31, 2017, our cash, cash equivalents, and short-term investments decreased to \$16.5 million from \$25.5 million as of December 31, 2016.
+As of June 30, 2017, our cash, cash equivalents, and short-term investments decreased to \$13.9 million from \$25.5 million as of December 31, 2016.